First Flight Airport

 Public use airport in North Carolina, U.S.

-First Flight Airport is a public use airport located 1 nmi west of the central business district of Kill Devil Hills, a town in Dare County, North Carolina, United States.
+First Flight Airport is a public-use airport located 1 nmi west of the central business district of Kill Devil Hills, a town in Dare County, North Carolina, United States.
 The airport is owned by the U.S. National Park Service.
-It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
+It was included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 The airport itself is famous for being the site of hundreds of pre-flight gliding experiments carried out by the Wright brothers.
-The Wright Brothers National Memorial, located atop nearby Kill Devil Hill, is a 60-foot granite pylon paying homage to the Wright Brothers and the first sustained heavier-than-air flight.
+The Wright Brothers National Memorial, located atop nearby Kill Devil Hill, is a 60 ft granite pylon paying homage to the Wright Brothers and the first sustained heavier-than-air flight.
 The U.S. Centennial of Flight Commission also chose the airport as one of the stops for the National Air Tour 2003.

 History

 On December 17, 1903, the first successful powered heavier-than-air aircraft flight occurred here, conducted by the Wright brothers.